KaspaSilver/Quick-Start-Kaspa-Node---Bridge/README.md

 # How To Setup
 + Download the  Kaspa Node & Bridge v1 found in the releases on the right hand side
++ Extract all the contents to your desktop

+# Further Guidance
++ Watch this video -